MinecraftU/mcu-curriculum/sequence_3/section_3.md

-# Section 3: That Thing Which Chops Trees
+# Section 3: Chopping Trees

 > From now on, all the code you see in this book will be text only, not a screenshot from the game.
 It's still the same code, and it will work just like a screenshot would.